reef-technologies/handbook/README.md

 ### 7.1 Conferences

 If there is a conference that you'd like to attend, and we agree that your attendance would be valuable for the company:
-- The company will fund your conference ticket
+- The company will fund your conference ticket.
-- The company will fund your train/bus/airplane ticket
+- The company will fund your train/bus/airplane ticket.
-- The company will fund your stay if the price is reasonable (we use a booking.com bed&breakfast option, but AirBnB might be ok too)
+- The company will fund your stay if the price is reasonable (we use a booking.com bed&breakfast option, but AirBnB might be ok too).
-- The company will not pay for the time spent at the conference, at the afterparty etc
+- The company will not pay for the time spent at the conference, at the afterparty, etc.
-- ... unless you are actually going there to sell
+- ... unless you are actually going there to sell.

 ### 7.2 Copying Code